-Casseroles are so easy.
+Casseroles are easy.
 You place a few ingredients in a baking dish, put it in the oven, and dinner is ready 30-60 minutes later!
 This cheeseburger casserole is delicious in a delightfully non-gourmet sort of way.
 Grownups and kids alike enjoy it.
 Like most casseroles, it's a forgiving and flexible recipe, so you can experiment with different mix-ins and spices.

 Ingredients